huggingface/diffusers/docs/source/en/api/pipelines/audioldm2.md

 is a text-to-audio _latent diffusion model (LDM)_ that learns continuous audio representations from text embeddings.
 Two text encoder models are used to compute the text embeddings from a prompt input: the text-branch of [CLAP](https://huggingface.co/docs/transformers/main/en/model_doc/clap) and the encoder of [Flan-T5](https://huggingface.co/docs/transformers/main/en/model_doc/flan-t5).
-These text embeddings are then projected to a shared embedding space by an [AudioLDM2ProjectionModel](TODO(SG)).
-A [GPT2](https://huggingface.co/docs/transformers/main/en/model_doc/gpt2)
+These text embeddings are then projected to a shared embedding space by an [AudioLDM2ProjectionModel](https://huggingface.co/docs/diffusers/api/pipelines/audioldm2/AudioLDM2ProjectionModel).
-_language model (LM)_ is used to auto-regressively predict eight new embedding vectors, conditional on the projected CLAP and Flan-T5 embeddings.
+A [GPT2](https://huggingface.co/docs/transformers/main/en/model_doc/gpt2) _language model (LM)_ is used to auto-regressively
+predict eight new embedding vectors, conditional on the projected CLAP and Flan-T5 embeddings.
 The generated embedding vectors and Flan-T5 text embeddings are used as cross-attention conditioning in the LDM.
-The [UNet](TODO(SG)) of AudioLDM 2 is unique in the sense that it takes **two** cross-attention embeddings, as opposed to one cross-attention conditioning, as in most other LDMs.
+The [UNet](https://huggingface.co/docs/diffusers/api/pipelines/audioldm2/AudioLDM2UNet2DConditionModel) of AudioLDM 2 is unique in the sense that it takes **two** cross-attention embeddings, as opposed to one cross-attention conditioning, as in most other LDMs.

 The abstract of the paper is the following: